jxmot/client-dht-udp/README.md

     * Name
     * Data Channel
     * *TBD*
+* Make the gauge panels *dynamic*, like the weather widgets and table they will not exist until rendered at application start-up.
 * Rework the gauge element IDs.
-* Make the gauge panels *dynamic*, like the weather widgets and table they will not exist until rendered at application start-up.
+This will follow "Make the gauge panels *dynamic*".
-* Gauge visual enhancements :
+* * Gauge visual enhancements :
     * Implement *trend* indicators, these will show whether the current value is "up" or "down" from the last value.
     * Increase the number of value ranges for both types of gauge.
 * Add a panel to show current thermostat state. *This will require modifications to the server*
 * Historical sensor data graphs.
 * Historical weather data, saved on the server and recalled by the application.

 <br>
 <hr>